erhanersoz/JavaScript30/11 - Custom Video Player/README.md

   video.currentTime += parseFloat(this.dataset.skip);
 }
 ```
-The skip method skips the video as much as value of clicked buttons.
+The skip method skips the video as much as value of buttons clicked.

 ```js